 - Windows kit, Download, unzip, and double-click on openrefine.exe.
 If you’re having issues with the above, try double-clicking on refine.bat instead.

 - Mac kit, Download, open, drag icon into the Applications folder and double click on it.
 If you encounter a security warning, see workaround.

 - Linux kit, Download, extract, then type ./refine to start.

-The first beta release of OpenRefine 3.4., released on May 14, 2020.
+The second beta release of OpenRefine 3.4, released on July 4, 2020.
 Please backup your workspace directory before installing and report any problems that you encounter.
 A change log is provided on the release page.

 - Windows kit, This requires Java to be installed on your computer.
 Download, unzip, and double-click on openrefine.exe or refine.bat if the latter does not work.